Use-As-Dictionary

 type

-The type parameter declares the dictionary format.
-The only valid value is raw, indicating an unformatted byte sequence usable as an external dictionary for Brotli or Zstandard.
+The type parameter declares the dictionary format as a token.
+The only defined value is raw (the default), indicating an unformatted byte sequence usable as an external dictionary for Brotli or Zstandard.
 Clients reject unknown type values.
 The compression algorithm is negotiated separately through Accept-Encoding and Content-Encoding using the dcb (dictionary-compressed Brotli) or dcz (dictionary-compressed Zstandard) tokens.

 Example